Isle of Man profile

 Manx-born people make up just under half the population, with the rest almost entirely accounted for by immigrants from the United Kingdom and Ireland.

-As a crown dependency, the Isle of Man is not part of the United Kingdom or European Union.
+As a crown dependency, the Isle of Man is not part of the United Kingdom.
 Tynwald passes its own legislation with the assent of the Crown granted in the Privy Council.

 The Crown is responsible for defence and diplomatic representation, and acts on the advice of the UK ministry of justice.
 The Isle of Man has its own controls on immigration and housing.